-Though social media messages and posts are quickly become the holiday greeting norm, nothing compares to hanging up a row of decorative Christmas cards at home on the mantel or at work on your desk.
-It's a tradition that started nearly 170 years ago and with 2 billion holiday cards sent annually in the U.S. alone, it doesn't appear to be losing much steam.
+Though social media messages have become the holiday greeting norm, nothing compares to hanging up a row of decorative Christmas cards at home on the mantel or at work on your desk.
+It's a tradition that started nearly 180 years ago and with 2 billion holiday cards sent annually in the U.S. alone, it doesn't appear to be losing much steam.

 The First Commercially Printed Holiday Card

 The artistic mastermind behind commercial Christmas cards was English academic painter John Callcott Horsley.
 Having studied at the Royal Academy schools, Horsely was commissioned in 1843 by Sir Henry Cole to design the world's first commercial greeting card.
 Cole was in charge of printing and marketing the cards.
 The original run consisted of a mere 50 cards, which were bought by an enthusiastic public, inspiring Cole print another 2,000 cards.